BNP Paribas Open

 BNP Paribas Open History

-The Paribas Open is a two-week combined tennis tournament that takes place in Indian Wells, California.
+The Paribas Open is a two-week tennis tournament that takes place in Indian Wells, California.
 It is the largest ATP Masters 1000 and WTA 1000 tournament in the world outside of the four Grand Slams.

 The tournament has undergone several changes since its inception in 1976, including changes in ownership and venue.
 It was acquired by billionaire Larry Ellison in 2009 and has since undergone significant renovations and upgrades to become one of the most state-of-the-art tennis facilities in the world.